SadBIOS/Arduino-Minimal-DE/README.md

 # Minimal Arduino<sup>®</sup> Cross Platform Dev Env for Air-Gapped Systems

 ### Overview
-This tool is designed to deploy [arduino-cli](https://docs.arduino.cc/arduino-cli/) into air-gapped machines (Please refer to the **Warning** in this section regarding information about Microsoft Windows<sup>®</sup> and GNU/Linux<sup>®</sup>).
+This tool is designed to deploy a [arduino-cli](https://docs.arduino.cc/arduino-cli/) based development environment into air-gapped machines (Please refer to the **Warning** in this section regarding information about Microsoft Windows<sup>®</sup> and GNU/Linux<sup>®</sup>).
 Optimized for development of sensitive applications in controlled environments.

 <div align="center">